karaposu/balancing_robot/README.md

 # balancing_robot
-This is a project to understand basic laws of control theory.
-It uses mpu6050 dmp to read angle values.
-TB6612 as a motor driver.And arduino nano to calculate pid values.
-It also has a bluetooth access so i can visualise any values in the Matlab.
+This is a project to understand fundementals of control theory.
+It uses MPU6050 dmp to read angle values.
+TB6612 as a motor driver.And Arduino Nano to calculate PID values.
+It also has a bluetooth access so i can send and visualise values in the Matlab.